26 Sep HIPAA Compliance Guide for Eye Care Professionals

 Document and Workstation Security

-- Always log off or lock access to computers when you leave, even if only for a moment.
+- Always log off or lock computer access when you leave, even if only for a moment.

 - Ensure that computer screens and displays with access to ePHI are not visible to unauthorized individuals or passersby.